3yit/Notion_Reddit_Analyzer/README.md

 ### Limitations
 - Keyword matching may miss nuanced complaints
-- Reddit users may not represent all Notion users
+- Reddit users may not represent all Notion users (skews toward power users)
-- Self-selection bias
+- Self-selection bias (users with strong opinions more likely to post)
 - Cannot establish causality without experimental data
+- Relevance filtering may exclude some edge cases where Notion is discussed indirectly

 ## Output Files